apache/cordova-tizen/README.md

     <script type="text/javascript" src="js/cordova.x.y.z.js"></script>

-`config.xml` is a sample that you are free to alter or merge with an existing Tizen configuration file.
+`config.xml` is a sample that you are free to alter or merge with an existing TIZEN configuration file.
+It gives privilèges access to TIZEN API, possible access to the web (URL), as well as other elements they may be required by a project as described by TIZEN SDK Documentation.
-It contains the `<feature>` elements required by the Cordova API.
+Sample proposed here contains all elements required by Cordova API.

+not that the "system" is necessary to get the Cordova "Device Ready" event to fire telling application Cordova is ready to be used
+In TIZEN SDK previous to SDK 2.1, the privileges was named "systeminfo".
+In TIZEN SDK 2.1, the config.xml editor was not proposing the system privileges, and it had to be added manually.
+This issue was fixed in TIZEN SDK 2.2

+config.xml file generated by  TIZEN SDK Eclipse IDE TIZEN Web Wizard is referring application's icon as icon.png.
+In framework and www folders you will find  icon.png and cordova_117.png files.

+In TIZEN SDK 2.2 application icons are 117 by 117 pixels wide as png files.
+If you use cordova_117.png or another named file you have to change it in your application's config.xml file.

 Further Reading
 ---